 This module can also be run as a main python script to download a file.
 You can have a look at the main function for another usage example.

-- url: the url to download.
+- url: one or more urls to download.

 Check out bitpit tutorial at http://bitpit.readthedocs.io/

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size||File type||Python version||Upload date||Hashes|

 |Filename, size bitpit-1.2.0.tar.gz (48.8 kB)||File type Source||Python version None||Upload date||Hashes View|